 Despite of its fundamental importance in general relativity, and its theoretical and mathematical interest, this solution has not been especially useful for describing astrophysical phenomena, first of all, because observed astrophysical objects do not possess an appreciable net electric charge.
 Furthermore, the limiting Kerr metric takes into account the mass and the rotation, but does not consider the moment of inertia of the object.
-For astrophysical applications it is, therefore, necessary to use more general solutions with higher multipole moments not only due to the rotation of the body.
-This means that even in the limiting case of a static spacetime, a solution is needed that represents the deviation from spherically symmetry.
+For astrophysical applications it is, therefore, necessary to use more general solutions with higher multipole moments which are due not only to the rotation of the body but also to its shape.
+This means that even in the limiting case of a static spacetime, a solution is needed that takes into account possible deviations from spherically symmetry.

-4. The general static vacuum solution
+4 The general static vacuum solution